-Foreign workers and entrepreneurs who intend to work and thus reside in Macedonia should hold both work and residence permits, as well as long stay visa (type D).
-As a rule, there are no special visa, working and residence rules for foreigners that travel and stay in Macedonia and work under a contract with the government.
+Foreign workers and entrepreneurs who intend to work and thus reside in North Macedonia should hold both work and residence permits, as well as a visa for the regulation of temporary stay (type D).
+As a rule, there are no special visa, working and residence rules for foreigners that travel and stay in North Macedonia and work under a contract with the government.

-Nations from EU/OECD member countries, who acquire ownership over an apartment or house in Macedonia in value of at least EUR 40,000, qualify to apply for e temporary residence permit in Macedonia.
+Nations from EU/OECD member countries, who acquire ownership over an apartment or house in North Macedonia in value of at least EUR 40,000, qualify to apply for e temporary residence permit in North Macedonia.

 Temporary residence permit

 The request for issuance of a temporary residence permit due to employment is filed together with the visa application before the competent diplomatic or consular office of the Republic of North Macedonia, or an external service provider authorized by the local authorities for processing of such applications.
 In practice, in case the foreigner does not require visa to enter North Macedonia, the Ministry of Interior Affairs allows that the request for temporary residence permit is filed in the competent office of the Ministry of Interior Affairs where the foreigner should work.
 Note that as a rule the foreigner should be personally present to submit the request, as well as to receive the decision by the authorities.
 However, the Ministry of Interior is flexible and it allows that the request is filed by post or by a person holding a valid power of attorney, while the applicant still has to come in person to pick up the temporary residence permit.